No products in the cart.

 Does reverse osmosis waste water?

 A reverse osmosis system uses more water than it produces.
-To produce one gallon of RO water, gallons of water are sent to the drain.
+To produce 1 gallon of RO water, gallons of water are sent to the drain as wastewater.
 It is just part of the purification process.
+From a conversation view, another drawback of reverse is that is does require energy (electricity) to operate.

-Some folks see the water usage as one of the biggest disadvantages of reverse osmosis.
-Another way to look at it though is that there are other activities that “waste” all of the water used.
+Some folks see the water usage as a significant disadvantage of reverse osmosis.
+Is reverse osmosis wasteful though?
+Another way to look at it is that there are other activities that “waste” all of the water used.
 For example, when you run the dishwasher or washing machine, or take a shower, 100% of that water is sent to drain.
-So it really is a matter of perspective.
+So arguably it’s a matter of perspective.

-The amount of water used by a reverse osmosis system is ultimately based on the RO system itself, age of the system, and what is in the incoming water.
+The amount of water used by a reverse osmosis system is ultimately based on the RO system itself, age of the system, and water supply.
+For example, if the feed water is loaded with contaminants, it will cause the system to work harder and therefore the system will send more water to drain than in a location where the water supply is better.

-Nowadays, there are reverse osmosis systems that are designed to waste minimal to zero water (read more about these below).
+Nowadays, there are water purification units that are designed to waste minimal to zero water (read more about these below).

-Many reverse osmosis manufacturers do not openly disclose their production ratios probably because they can be high and it would probably scare customers away.
-If a manufacturer does not state the production ratio definitely ask about it before purchasing a system.
+Many RO manufacturers do not openly disclose their ratios probably because they can be high and it would probably scare customers away.
+If a manufacturer does not state the waste water ratio definitely ask about it before purchasing a system.
 The production ratio does depend on a variety of factors (as mentioned above) but a manufacturer should be able to provide a good estimate as to how many gallons of reject water there will be for every one gallon of RO water produced.

 This chart shows approximately how many gallons of water could flow to the drain per gallon of RO water produced under normal water conditions.